 The German Federal Government is committed in a variety of ways to supporting the neighbouring continent of Africa as it takes on responsibility for its own security and development.
-The Federal Ministry for Economic Cooperation and Development (BMZ) is giving the Compact-with-Africa initiative agreed during the German G20 Presidency in 2017 a concrete form with substantial commitments at bilateral level in a “” and reform partnerships.
+The Federal Ministry for Economic Cooperation and Development (BMZ) is giving the Compact-with-Africa initiative agreed during the German G20 Presidency in 2017 a concrete form with substantial commitments at bilateral level in a “Marshall Plan with Africa” and reform partnerships.

 On the occasion of the Berlin Energy Transition Dialogue (BETD), the Federal Ministry for Economic Development and Cooperation (BMZ) is launching the study “The Renewable Energy Transition in Africa – Powering Access, Resilience and Prosperity” on 16 March 2021.
 The analysis developed by KfW in cooperation with GIZ and IRENA shows that half of the population on the African continent still has no access to electricity which is one of the major obstacles to social and economic development.

 Energy is the key to development in Africa and the foundation for industrialization.
 Like in Europe and other parts of the world, the expansion of renewables goes beyond the provision of reliable energy and climate protection.
 The study shows how the transformation of the African energy sector can succeed and what opportunities and challenges lie ahead in the next 30 years.